 Here are some basic items you may want to include in your OA:

 Feeling unsure as to how to create a comprehensive operating agreement for your LLC?
-We offer a customizable template to help get you started.
+We offer a operating agreement template to help get you started.

 It seems like most of the content in your operating agreement is intended to avoid disputes among the LLC members, so you might think you don’t need one if your LLC is just one person.
 But potential investors, future business partners, and others may want to see your operating agreement, anyway.